 This audience is worth the paper it's printed on or rather webpage the text is on.
 They focus on operating machinery like the letterpress, flexographic and gravure machines.
 They typically operate printing machines to produce text and images on things like books, newspapers, metals, and glass.
 Xerox, Canon, and Panasonic are substantial brands in the printing industry.

 Paper was first invented by the Chinese during 105 A.D. and kept confidential for some time.
 Now that's a well kept secret!
 People in this audience create pulp, paper, and paperboard from wood.
 Typical behaviors include separating cellulose fibers, matting the fibers, and laminating.
 They may be affiliated companies like International Paper, Georgia-Pacific, and Weyerhaeuser or an organization like the American Forest & Paper Association.

 Programming like anything started small, the first high-level programming language was FORTRAN invented by John Backus.
 People in this audience develop computer applications and provide businesses with computer consulting services.
 Typical behaviors include designing computer programs and applications, and ensuring those programs and applications continue to run smoothly.
 They may have past exposure to Microsoft, Oracle, or SAP.

+Looking for those who excel at designing and applying information systems.
 This audience focuses on analyzing a company's computer network and procedures.
 Typical behaviors include developing and designing network solutions, collaborating with a company's business and IT departments, and conducting network solutions tests.
 They may have observed content about Microsoft, Google, or Apple.

 Believe it or not web development requires no formal education!
 Individuals in this audience are actively engaged in the programming of websites, and website development.
 They are likely to use tools such as Angular.js, jQuery, Polymer, and Workbox.